-In high-risk industries, the cost of a safety incident can be disastrous for the financial health of a company.
+Conducting a gap analysis of safety measures can be crucial in high-risk industries.
+In these sectors, the cost of a safety incident can be disastrous for the financial health of a company.
 And so, the importance of setting safety-related goals has multiple indications for long-term success.

-You may have considered performing a gap analysis of financial goals, but the principles underlying this technique can be used to assess other areas of performance as well.
+You may have considered performing a gap analysis focusing on financial goals.
+However, the principles underlying this technique can be used to assess other areas of performance as well.
 When it comes to incident prevention, a gap analysis of EHS metrics can have a positive impact on the success of your efforts.

 Basics of completing a gap analysis

-To better understand how to get from point A to point B, businesses perform a gap analysis of each goal.
+To better understand how to get from point A to point B, businesses perform a gap analysis focusing on each goal.
 This involves a few key steps:

 - Clearly define an objective you want to meet.